ntaraujo/kivy-easier/USAGE.md

 > ke
 [user@PC-NAME dir]$
 ```
-Already exists an user: 'ke' with the passwd 'ke'
+Already exists an user: 'ke' with the passwd 'ke'.
 If the default user has not been changed, please reboot the computer.

 #### How to backup instance image